pdflexer/pdflexer/README.md

 - Release - API stable and few breaking changes are expected.
 Feature has significant test coverage and has been used in real use cases on a wide variety of pdfs
 - Beta - API stable but some breaking changes are expected.
 Feature has some test coverage and has been used in some real use cased.
 - Alpha - API unstable and breaking changes are expected.
-Feature general functional but may lack test coverage and may not have any real use.
+Feature generally functional but may lack test coverage and may not have any real use.
 - WIP - API unstable and many breaking changes are expected.
 Feature may have significant bugs, may lack test coverage and may not have any real use.

 ### Major Gaps